tuck1s/halon-sink/README.md

 ```
 You will see a response like
 ```
-250 2.0.0 Ok: queued as dade4e24-03ee-4019-bc9f-ebdb2dde3cf9
+250 2.0.0 Sink quietly accepts your message.
 ```
-The message goes to the "sink" and will not be delivered onwards.

 ## To get a deferral (4xx) response